mudphone/Hywaii/README.md

 This μKanren implementation in [Hy] is heavily inspired by [Bodil Stokke’s Clojure implementation] and [talk at EuroClojure] and reading ["μKanren: A Minimal Functional Core for Relational Programming," by Jason Hemann and Daniel P. Friedman][muKanren paper].

+### I don't understand how any of this works.
+It's kind of tough to understand what relational programming is just by reading someone's website.
+But there are a lot of good online resources for learning about how to use μKanren.
+Once you understand what it's for, you can dive into how it's built.

+Generally useful:
+* Everything on the [miniKanren] website

+Helped me understand how to use relational programming:
+* Will Byrd's [miniKanren uncourse]
+* [The Reasoned Schemer] book, by Daniel P. Friedman, William E. Byrd and Oleg Kiselyov
+* [Code from The Reasoned Schemer]

+Helped me understand how it works:
+* [Bodil Stokke's Clojure implementation] of μKanren
+* The [muKanren paper], by Jason Hemann and Daniel P. Friedman
+* The [muKanren repo] for the paper

 ### License
 GNU GENERAL PUBLIC LICENSE, see LICENSE file
 (Due to use of code from Hydiomatic)